ESA-EarthCODE/documentation/pages/Integrating New Platforms to EarthCODE/Deep Dive into EarthCODE.md

 This deep dive targets platform providers and integrators.
 If you need general background first, see [Step 1: Understand EarthCODE Terminology](/Getting%20started%20with%20EarthCODE/#step-1-understand-earthcode-terminology).

 EarthCODE provides an integrated ecosystem designed to support scientists through the full lifecycle of doing Open Science.
-EarthCODE was designed around supporting the work of scientists and developers from ESRIN, the ESA Science Clusters, the ESA Science Hub, and EC and ESA- Funded Activities.
+EarthCODE was designed around supporting the work of scientists and developers from ESA-funded activities from all domains of Earth Sciences.
+The portal and its capabilities are designed to support Earth Observation (EO) projects from ESA Science Clusters, the ESA-ESRIN Science Hub members, ESA Living Planet Fellowship, as well as wider EO research and science community

 A detailed concept of what EarthCODE is and the different actors involved can be seen in the figure below:
 <!--